terraform-industry/electrical-safety-wiki/README.md

 ### Content Guidelines

-- **Safety First**: All electrical safety content must be technically accurate and follow industry standards
+- **Safety First**: All electrical safety content must be technically accurate and follow know industry standards & best practices
 - **Clear Documentation**: Use simple, clear language accessible to all skill levels
 - **Visual Learning**: Include diagrams and images to illustrate concepts